Hay Fever is definately worth treating

 • Desensitization injections or drops.

-• NO alcohol.
+• No alcohol.
 Women who take 14 drinks per week have increased risk.

 • Take Omega 3 fish oil.

-Finally, as well as the quality of life issues that sufferers of hay fever have, a good reason for treating it is because it will reduce any tendency to asthma.
+Finally, as well as the quality of life issues that sufferers of hay fever have, a good reason for treating it is because it will also reduce any tendency to asthma.

 Download this Article